 Source: Drawn based on the correlation analysis

 P value is for the test are 1.000.
 It is because of the analysis was conducted using a one tailed test.
-Hence, the analysis shows thee there is an high positive correlation between the GST and GDP.
+Hence, the analysis shows there is an high positive correlation between the GST and GDP.

 Strength of Association

-Result of the correlation indicates that there is an high positive strong correlation relation ship between (GST) Goods and Services collection and Gross domestic product (GDP).
+Result of the correlation indicates that there is a high positive strong correlation relationship between (GST) Goods and Services collection and Gross domestic product (GDP).
 It is noted that pearson correlation r value is 0.994.
 Hence, GDP increases, GST collection also increasing very predictable in the straight line.
-Also the spearman’s rho is 1.000 and Kendall’s tau B is 1.00 both are perfect, this shows perfect monotonic relationship.
-It is indicates that there is an every single increase in GDP in the dataset was accompanied by an increase in the GST collection.
+Also, the spearman’s rho is 1.000 and Kendall’s tau B is 1.00 both are perfect; this shows perfect monotonic relationship.
+It indicates that there is every single increase in GDP in the dataset accompanied by an increase in the GST collection.

 Confidence interval

 The correlation analysis based on the small sample size from 2018 to 2025.
 Due to this there is an 95% confidence interval for pearson’s correlation and it is exteremely wide ranging from -1.000 to 0.999.
-It is indicates that while the correlation in this specific simple is very high.
+It indicates that while the correlation in this specific simple is very high.

 Regression Analysis